PRIVATE PARANORMAL INVESTIGATORS

 You can choose a known haunted location where it has been reported of being haunted, ideal for your first-ever hunt, or testing your equipment in a known haunted location.

 Also, the groundwork in researching the history has been (mostly)done for you as well.

 Paranormal activity can occur in all sorts of locations.

-Hotels, cemeteries, prisons, hospitals, private homes, parks, bridges, scene of accidents, major disasters or murders, etc. Anywhere that residual energy might dwell.
+Hotels, cemeteries, prisons, hospitals, private homes, parks, bridges, scenes of accidents, major disasters or murders, etc.

-What kind of ghosts do you want to encounter?
+2) What kind of ghosts/spirit do you want to encounter?

 Lost souls, murderers, accident victims, demons?
 Playful spirits or the really angry ones who will push you down a stairwell if given a chance?
 Pick a location where reports include the type of energy you’d like to encounter or investigate.

 Once you’ve chosen a location, do some research.
 You must know what to expect or what you’re dealing with so you know who to bring on your team, what equipment you’ll need, what permissions you need to get, and what to have on hand in case of emergency.
 Does your ghost appear at a certain time of day or night?
 Make sure you investigate at that time.
 Does your ghost appear only in certain hotel rooms?
 Make sure you can book that hotel room.
 Is your ghost vocal?
 Make sure you bring something to record it.
 You don’t want to waste time investigating at the wrong time or place or in the wrong way.
 Remember to correctly document your evidence as well, times, location, temperature, what equipment you used, you get the picture, well-documented evidence is more credible than just to say what you heard, felt, saw, etc.